Discerning a way forward – Questions for Church Councils, Ministers and Lay Leaders

 - Consider improving welcoming processes, especially for those who might have only engaged with us online

-- By what means will maximum numbers of people be maintained, e.g. do we need some form of ticketing/booking system?
+- By what means will numbers of people be limited to enable safe physical distancing?

 In the light of all the above considerations, what do we believe is the wise thing for us to do?